Nouns (album)

-Nouns is the first studio album by American noise rock duo No Age.
+Nouns is the debut studio album by American noise rock duo No Age.
 It was (partly) recorded at Southern Studios in London.
-The album was leaked onto the internet on April 16, 2008 and subsequently released by Sub Pop on May 6, 2008.
+The album was leaked onto the internet on April 16, 2008, and subsequently released by Sub Pop on May 6, 2008.
 On May 5, it earned a 9.2/10 rating from Pitchfork Media; and is the website's joint highest-reviewed original release of 2008 (along with Dear Science by TV on the Radio and Microcastle by Deerhunter).
 The album ranked third in Pitchfork Media's list of the top 50 albums of 2008, and was listed at number 50 on Rolling Stones list of the best albums of 2008.